B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 ## 3. Removing the outliers

 Next, I removed the words with a frequency of less than 10 times.
-This step is not mandatory, but removing the outliers, saves a lot of memory, makes the model faster, and will help us to achieve better results.
+This step is not mandatory, but removing the outliers saves a lot of memory, makes the model faster, and will help us to achieve better results.

 ## 4. Tokenizing

 Next, we need to tokenize the words and convert them to integers before feeding them into the model.
 I broke down the sentences to words and then tokenized the words by assigning an integer to each unique word.
-After data cleaning and removing the outliers there ever 1600 unique words/tokens in the dataset.
+After data cleaning and removing the outliers there ever 1698 unique words/tokens in the dataset.

 ## 5. Word Embeddings